Web Publishing for Students

 - Make sure you have followed instructions carefully.

-- If you believe your computer is having issues, you can bring it to the SITS office to have it checked for hardware problems, viruses and spyware.
-UWG SITS
+- If you believe your computer is having issues, you can bring it to the TechWest office to have it checked for hardware problems, viruses and spyware.
+TechWest

 - "index.html" is your main landing page.
-If you are uploading a page titled anything else, ex: "testpage.html", you have to link "testpage.html" from your main landing page in the index.html file.
+It has to exist in your public_html folder.
+If you remove or rename it, your page will not function and you will get a 404 error when trying to view your website, If you are uploading a page titled anything else, ex: "testpage.html", you have to link "testpage.html" from your main landing page in the index.html file.
 Otherwise, no one will ever know your new page exists!

 - There is lots of helpful information on the web about how to create simple HTML code such as inserting text and links into a web page.
-Here's a helpful example https://html.com/beginners/#How_To_Add_Text_In_HTML
+Here's a helpful example: HTML For Beginners The Easy Way: Start Learning HTML & CSS Today